Acorn System BASIC: Statements

-Acorn's primitives were similar to other BASICs of the era, and supported most of the elementary statements like CLEAR, DIM, END, FOR..TO..STEP..NEXT, GOSUB, GOTO, IF..THEN, INPUT, (optional) LET, LIST, LOAD, PRINT, REM, RETURN, RUN, SAVE, STOP.
+Acorn's primitives were similar to other BASICs of the era, and supported most of the elementary statements like CLEAR, DIM, END, FOR..TO..STEP..NEXT, GOSUB, GOTO, IF..THEN, INPUT, (optional) LET, LIST, LOAD, PRINT, REM, RETURN, RUN, SAVE.
 There are a number of common statements that are missing, notably DATA, READ, RESTORE used to store data in a program, ON..GOSUB, ON..GOTO computed branches, and DEF FN for user-defined functions.
 (Note: A good source for what was already considered the standard for BASICs of the microcomputer era is the introduction to BASIC Computer Games, which introduces the statements it uses and speaks of exceptions to "normal BASIC".)

 To these basics, Acorn added DO..UNTIL for the construction of bottom-tested, expression-based loops.
 FOR loops are highly optimized by using a direct comparison between their index variable and a constant value that is set only once upon entry into the loop.
 Another optimization is that the address of the FOR is stored, not the line number, so when the matching NEXT is encountered the program can immediately branch back to the FOR.
-While FOR is suitable for many loops, when more control is needed, for instance when comparing against a more complex criterion, the IF statement may be used:
+While FOR is suitable for many loops, when more control is needed, for instance when comparing against a more complex criterion, in most dialects the IF statement has to be used:

 The downside to this style of loop is that the branch requires the program to be searched through for line 500, which, in a loop, normally happens many times.
 In large programs, this can introduce significant overhead.
 Using a DO for this purpose offers higher performance:

 In this case, like the FOR loop, the address of the DO is stored when the loop is entered, allowing the UNTIL to return to the top of the loop immediately without having to scan through the program.
 Note the special case that the DO can be followed directly by another statement without the semicolon separator being required - the A=A+1 is not part of the DO, it is a separate statement.

 Among the more minor additions is the WAIT statement, which paused execution until the next clock tick, every 1/60 of a second.
 This does not wait for one entire tick, just until the next tick, which may happen immediately.
 LINK calls a machine language routine, the analog of CALL or SYS in most dialects.